shyd/STM32CubeF4/Projects/STM32F410xx-Nucleo/Examples/I2C/I2C_TwoBoards_AdvComIT/readme.txt

   |                      GND|______________________|GND                      |
   |_STM32F4 ________________|                      |_________________STM32F4_|

-This example guides you through the different configuration steps by mean of HAL API to ensure I2C Data buffer transmission and reception using Interrupt.
 The communication is done with 2 Boards through I2C and using the following I2C features:
   - 7-bit addressing mode
   - Fast speed mode (400KHz)